In this article:

 “When diet is wrong, medicine is of no use.
 When diet is correct, medicine is of no need.”

-With that said, we've decided to take the liberty of creating our own definition of superfoods, according to ancient Ayurvedic principles and modern scientific research.
+With that said, we've created our own definition of an herbal superfood, drawing on ancient Ayurvedic principles and modern scientific research:

 An herbal superfood is rejuvenating, nutrient-dense, and offers health benefits above and beyond other foods.